Sean1572/CloudSeg/README.md

 ---

-Team Members: Person 1, Person 2, Person 3, etc.
+Team Members: Sean Perry, Jenny Lam Jason Liang, Aran Punniamoorthy

 This repo includes an implementation of a semantic segmentation model which predicts the semantic class label for each pixel in an image across all images in a cloud image dataset.